The individual shared responsibility provision requires taxpayers to do at least one of the following:

 - Qualify for a health coverage exemption

-- Make a shared responsibility payment with your federal income tax return for the months that you did not have coverage or an exemption.
+- Make a shared responsibility payment with their federal income tax return for the months that without coverage or an exemption.

-For Tax Year 2016, the IRS will not consider a return complete and accurate if the taxpayer does not report full-year coverage, claim a coverage exemption, or report a shared responsibility payment on the tax return.
-Most taxpayers have qualifying health care coverage for all 12 months in the year, and will check the "Full-year coverage" box on their return.
+For Tax Year 2018, the IRS will not consider a return complete and accurate if the taxpayer does not report full-year coverage, claim a coverage exemption, or report a shared responsibility payment on the tax return.
+Most taxpayers have qualifying health coverage for all 12 months in the year.
+Check the box if you had qualifying health care coverage or a coverage exemption that covered all of 2018 or a combination of qualifying health care coverage and coverage exemptions for yourself, your spouse (if filing jointly), and anyone you can or do claim as a dependent.

 Everyone in your family must: